Computing return times or return periods with rare event algorithms: Introduction

 For many practical applications, the most useful information about a rare event is the \emph{return time}: it is the typical time between two occurrences of the same event.
 This is how hydrologists measure the amplitude of floods for instance~\cite{Sveinsson2002}.
 As a matter of fact, one of the motivations of Gumbel, a founding father of extreme value theory, was exactly this problem~\cite{Gumbel1941}.
 Other natural hazards, such as earthquakes \cite{Corral2005} and landslides~\cite{Peres2016}, are also ranked according to their return time.
 Similarly, climatologists seek to determine how the frequency of given heat waves~\cite{Meehl2004b,Rahmstorf2011} or cold spells~\cite{Cattiaux2010} evolves in a changing climate~\cite{Shepherd2016}.
 Public policies rely heavily on a correct estimate of return times: for instance, in the United States, floodplains were defined in the National Flood Insurance Program in 1968 as areas vulnerable to events with a 100-year return time.
 Such definitions are then used to determine insurance policies for home owners.
 In the industry as well, return times are the metric used by engineers to design systems withstanding a given class of events.
+Another property describing rare events of a time series is the average time between successive records~\cite{Godreche2017}; here, because of its importance in practical applications, we focus on the return time, i.e. the average time between events of a given amplitude.
 Just like the extreme values of any observable, the return time of a rare event is very difficult to estimate directly from observational or numerical data, because extremely long timeseries are necessary.